HenronenGIT/roger-skyline-1/README.md

 `sudo apt-get install iptables apache2 fail2ban`

-Create copy from `jail.conf` and rename it to `jail.local`, because jail.conf can be overwritten by update.
+Create a copy from `jail.conf` and rename it to `jail.local`, because jail.conf can be overwritten by an update.

 `cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local`